pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 3. gem [actionpack-page_caching](https://github.com/rails/actionpack-page_caching)

    The gem actionpack-page_caching provides caches_page, page_cache_directory methods in our Rails app.
-We can use this gem if we our Rails using these methods.
+We can use this gem if these methods are used in our rails app.

 4. gem [actionpack-action_caching](https://github.com/rails/actionpack-action_caching)